fishaudio/fish-speech/docs/en/finetune.md

 You need to convert your dataset into the above format and place it under `data`.
 The audio file can have the extensions `.mp3`, `.wav`, or `.flac`, and the annotation file should have the extensions `.lab`.

+!!! info "Dataset Format"
+    The `.lab` annotation file only needs to contain the transcription of the audio, with no special formatting required.
+For example, if `hi.mp3` says "Hello, goodbye," then the `hi.lab` file would contain a single line of text: "Hello, goodbye."

 !!! warning
     It's recommended to apply loudness normalization to the dataset.
 You can use [fish-audio-preprocess](https://github.com/fishaudio/audio-preprocess) to do this.